agude/agude.github.io/_drafts/2020-02-10-my_sons_language_development_comparison.md

 {% capture file_dir %}/files/my-sons-words-comparison/{% endcapture %}

 My son Theo was born in the summer of 2016 and my son Cory was born in the winter of 2017.
-Our family is multi-lingual so we knew our sons' would have complicated and therefore interesting language development.
+Our family is multi-lingual so we knew our sons would therefore have complicated and interesting language development.
 My wife and I are (unsurprisingly) **huge nerds** so we wrote down each new word they learned so we could explore how they learned language.
 I wrote [a post focusing on Theo's language development][theo_post] and [another post focusing on Cory's language